kicaj29/aws/AccountMgmtBillingAndSupport/readme.md

 * Benefits
   * Automate the set up of your environment in a few clicks
   * Automate ongoing policy management using guardrails
+    * Guardrails are pre-packaged SCP and AWS Config governance rules for security, operations, and compliance that customers can select and apply enterprise-wide or to specific groups of accounts
   * Detect policy violations and remediate them
   * Monitor compliance through an interactive dashboard
 * **AWS Control Tower runs on top of AWS Organizations**